How to Buy a Riad in Marrakech: The Complete Guide From Someone Who Did It

 January and February Are the Best Months to Buy

+Most foreign buyers visit Marrakech in spring or autumn.
 The best time to buy, in my experience, is January and February.
 Prices soften slightly.
 Sellers who have been waiting since autumn are more motivated.
 Negotiating leverage shifts in your favor.

-The “As Seen” Problem With Furniture
+The As-Seen Problem With Furniture

 Many riads are sold with furniture included.
-This sounds great until you realize the “furniture” includes twenty-year-old mattresses, broken lanterns, and a kitchen that has not been updated since 2003.
+This sounds great until you realize the furniture includes twenty-year-old mattresses, broken lanterns, and a kitchen that has not been updated since 2003.

 If furniture is included in the price, have a clear written inventory of exactly what stays.
 Sellers sometimes remove valuable items between signing and handover.
 Get it in writing.